lucienwang1009/lifted_sampling_ufo2/README.md

 Yuanhong Wang, Timothy van Bremen, Yuyi Wang and Ondřej Kuželka.
 Domain-Lifted Sampling for Universal Two-Variable Logic and Extensions.
 AAAI 2022

-This repo implements an improved algorithm, incorporating efficient caching, see [algorithm discription](./algorithm.pdf).
+Compared with the original algorithm in the paper, this repo implements a faster version, incorporating efficient caching, see [algorithm discription](./algorithm.pdf) for details.